Egypt dissident Abdel Fattah's family demands proof of life

 His UK-born mother Laila Soueif has made daily trips this week to the Wadi al-Natroun prison, about 100 kilometres (60 miles) north of Cairo, but has received no update or proof of life.

-The activist's sister Mona Seif said their mother was back at the prison Wednesday "to try and get any letter or anything that proves Alaa is alive, conscious, and has not been exposed" to any more "violations".
+The activist's sister Mona Seif said in a tweet their mother was back at the prison Wednesday, where "they wouldn't take mama's letter to Alaa."

+"Does that mean he is in a state where he can't receive a letter?
+Or is he not in this prison anymore?"
+Seif said.
+"This uncertainty can only be settled if the Egyptian authorities gave us answers!"

+A key figure of the 2011 uprising that toppled longtime autocrat Hosni Mubarak, Abdel Fattah gained British citizenship this year.

-She demanded that the British-Egyptian activist be moved to Cairo's largest state hospital, the Qasr al-Aini University Hospital, and given access to lawyers and British embassy officials.
+She demanded that the British-Egyptian activist be moved to the Qasr al-Aini University Hospital, Cairo's largest state medical facility, and given access to lawyers and British embassy officials.

 Abdel Fattah, a veteran pro-democracy and rights campaigner, is serving a five-year prison sentence for "spreading false news" by sharing a Facebook post about police brutality.